Tag Archives: Uppsala

 About the employment

-The employment is a temporary position according to the Higher Education Ordinance chapter 5 § 7.
+The employment is a temporary position, 1 month.
 Scope of employment 100 %.
-Starting date 8 January or as agreed.
+Starting date 1 June 2024.
 Placement: Uppsala

 Are you considering moving to Sweden to work at Uppsala University?
 Find out more about what it´s like to work and live in Sweden.